Ginger Skillet

 Instructions

-• Chop the carrots into tiny squares and put it in a steamer basket.
-Pour a cup of water in the steamer base, place the basket and cover with lid; steam the carrots for 20 minutes.
+• Pour a cup of water into the steamer base, place the basket, and cover with its lid.
+Steam the carrots for 20 minutes.ย

-• Heat the sautรฉ pan with the oil and let it get hot.
-Once hot, add the mustard seeds and wait until it splutters.
+• Heat the sautรฉ pan with the coconut oil.
+Once the oil is hot, add the mustard seeds and wait until they splutter.ย

-• Next add the green chillies and sautรฉ for a few seconds.
-Add the salt and stir.
-Lastly add the steamed carrots to the pan and sautรฉ for 5 minutes until all the flavours seep in to the carrots.
+• Lastly, add the steamed carrots to the pan and sautรฉ for 5 minutes until all the flavours seep into the carrots.
 Keep stirring to avoid scorching.

-• Finally, add the grated coconut and remove the pan from heat.
-Stir to thoroughly mix the coconut with the carrots.
-Serve it immediately!
+• Finally, add the grated coconut and remove the pan from the heat.
+Stir thoroughly.
+Serve it hot!

 Nutrition Facts